ironhack-labs/lab-ajax-crud-characters/README.md

 - Create a button (*Fetch one* in the image above) to, through an input field, get the id of an existing character.
 - Search that character in the API with *[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)*
-- Get the data and show the character info as a card.

 #### Delete one character